merogers/merdev/README.md

 1. Rename server/example.env to server/.env and add in credentials for MongoDB, SendGrid API, Google Cloud Storage
 2. Generate your JWT secret eg. `node -e "console.log(require('crypto').randomBytes(256).toString('base64'));"`
 3. Run development server with `yarn run server`.
-Runs on default port 5000.
+Runs on default port 5000 unless otherwise specified in .env file.

 ### Client

-1. Update baseURL in client/axios/server.js to point to Server (eg. http://localhost:5000)
-2. Run Vite development server with `yarn run dev`.
+Run Vite development server with `yarn run dev`.
 Runs on default port 5173.

 ## Deployment

 This application can be deployed to production via docker containers to Google Cloud Run or any container service.

+### Docker

-### Build Server Image (Single-Stage, Node.js LTS)
+#### Build Server Image (Single-Stage, Node.js LTS)

 1. `cd server`
 2. `docker build -t server .`

-### Build Client Image (Multi-Stage, Node.js LTS + Nginx Stable)
+#### Build Client Image (Multi-Stage, Node.js LTS + Nginx Stable)

 1. `cd ../client`
 2. `docker build -t client .`

+### Node.js

+1. To deploy via Node.js, use .env file from development or rename server/.env.example to server/.env and add all credentials.
+Change NODE_DEPLOY to true.
+2. From /server/, run `yarn run node-deploy` to generate a production build of the client directory and start the server.
+Client is served from backend.

 ## Tags